-4. TEACHING AND LEAKNING ME TEACHING METHOD Lectures, discussions, video lectures in the class, and oral presentations by the students.
+4. TEACHING AND LEARNING METHODS - ASSESSMENT TEACHING METHOD Lectures, discussions, video lectures in the clas s, and oral presentations by the students.
 USE OF INFORMATION AND Use of Information and Communication Techno ologies (ICTs) COMMUNICATION TECHNOLOGIES (e.g. powerpoint) in teaching.
-The lectures content of the course for each entity are uploaded on the inte rnet, in the form of a series of .ppt files.
+The lectures cont ent of the course for each entity are uploaded on the inte rnet, in the form of a series of .ppt files.
 The students can f reely download the material using a password provid led at the beginning of the course.
-TEACHING ORGANIZATION Activity Semester's work load Lectures and relevant discussions with the 50 students Critical study of the literature, essay writing and submission, oral presentation of the esaay in each one of the topics of the course.
-62 Total number of hours for the Course (25 hours of work-load per ECTS credit) 112 : 4 = 28 STUDENT ASSESSEMNT Essay writing and submission, oral presentation of the essay.
-Evaluation by each one of the instructors.
-Criteria: (a) The clarity and completeness of the essay and the relevant oral presentation, (b) The overall participation of the student to the discussions in the class.
-For the final evaluation of the student, the work load of each topic is taken into consideration.
+TEACHING ORGANIZATION Activity Semester's work load work load Lectures and relevant discussions with the 50 students Critical study of the literature, essay writing 62 and submission , oral presentation of the esaay in each one of the topics of the course.
+Total number of hours for the Course112 : 4 = 28 (25 hours of work-load per ECTS credit) STUDENT ASSESSEMNT Essay writing and submission, oral presentation Evaluation by each one of the instructors.
+Crite clarity and completeness of the essay and the relevant oral presentation, (b) The overall participation of the student to the discussions in the class.
+For the final evalua student, the work load of each topic is taken in to consideration.